Home > Storage + Organization > Sewing Room > Thread Box and Sewing Kit Carry Case

 As a brand, Aurifil does extremely well in the quilting realm, but using a 100% cotton thread for other sewing tasks is less traditional.
 Aurifil performs excellently in a variety of capacities.
 We put it to the test in this project, which features layering, binding, and topstitching within the construction as well as decorative stitching accents.

 Our bag design combines canvas and quilting weight cotton, and as we often do, we’ve used a combination of stabilizers to insure we get stability and shape while still allowing for flexibility to accommodate important features such as our pocket pleats.

 The original quilting cotton collection we chose was Sew & Sew by Chloe’s Closet for Moda Fabrics, which is no long readily available.
-If you’d like to stay with a small floral theme for your fabric accents, the three current collections below offer some great options at Fat Quarter Shop.
-Click a swatch circle below for more detail.

 All our construction as well as the decorative stitching was done with Aurifil 50wt thread.
 This is one of the most popular weights and it comes in hundreds of gorgeous colors to insure a perfect match from thread to fabric.